-To get started with Ember Service Worker, install the addon in your exisiting Ember.js project:
+To get started with Ember Service Worker, install the addon in your existing Ember.js project:

 If you now rebuild and visit your Ember app it should install a Service Worker when the page loads.

 Let’s now add some plugins to make the app offline first.
-This is done by installing some aditional addons:
+This is done by installing some additional addons: